minio/minio/docs/web-browser.md

 JSON RPC namespace is `Web`.

+#### Server operations.

+* ServerInfo - fetches current server information, includes memory statistics, minio binary version, golang runtime version and more.

-#### Auth Operations
+#### Auth operations

 * Login - waits for 'username, password' and on success replies a new Json Web Token (JWT).
-* ResetToken - resets token, requires password and token.
-* Logout - currently a dummy operation.
+* SetAuth - change access credentials with new 'username, password'.
+* GetAuth - fetch the current auth from the server.

-#### Bucket/Object Operations.
+#### Bucket/Object operations.

 * ListBuckets - lists buckets, requires a valid token.
 * ListObjects - lists objects, requires a valid token.
 * MakeBucket - make a new bucket, requires a valid token.
+* RemoveObject - removes an object from a bucket, requires a valid token.
-* GetObjectURL - generates a URL for download access, requires a valid token.
+* Upload - uploads a new object from the browser, requires a valid token.
-  (generated URL is valid for 1hr)
-* PutObjectURL - generates a URL for upload access, requies a valid token.
+* Download - downloads an object from a bucket, requires a valid token.
-  (generated URL is valid for 1hr)